 Each October, the Clearinghouse Advisory Committee prepares the Funds Netting Calendar.
 The calendar must be distributed one year prior to its effective date.
 Therefore, each October, the Board reviews and approves the Funds Netting Calendar which will go into effect 14 months later.
-For example, in October 2016, the Board will review and approve the Funds Netting Calendar for 2018.
+For example, in October 2017, the Board would review and approve the Funds Netting Calendar for 2019.